-Please join the Center on Global Energy Policy for a presentation and discussion on Equinor's Energy Perspectives 2018 Edition with Eirik Wærness, Senior Vice President and Chief Economist at Equinor.
+The Center on Global Energy Policy hosted a presentation and discussion on Equinor's Energy Perspectives 2018 Edition with Eirik Wærness, Senior Vice President and Chief Economist at Equinor.
 The Energy Perspectives report addresses some of the key questions facing the global energy market – how much will energy demand grow over the coming decades?
 Is the world going through an energy transition?
 What is the future investment need in energy supply?
 The projection period runs until 2050 and covers all the main regions, sectors and fuels.

 In order to capture the wide outcome space for future energy markets, Energy Perspectives uses three scenarios based on different assumptions about regional and global economic growth, geopolitics, technological development, energy efficiency, and energy and climate policies: